-Tove Dalenius is currently undertaking doctoral research focusing on Holographic Data Visualisation at De Montfort University.
-She is using a Practice Based Research methodology, to realise transdisciplinary exploration combining arts and technology.
+Tove Noorjahaan Dalenius is a practising artist who has just completed her doctoral research focusing on Digital and Analogue holography as an art form at De Montfort University.
+She is using a Practice-Based Research methodology, to realise transdisciplinary exploration at the intersection of art, technology and science.

 In 2014 Tove instigated a research project investigating holographic data visualisation of computational fluid dynamics together with a team from the Institute of Energy and Sustainable Development and Holography and the Imaging and Displays Research Group as part of a proof-of-principle project funded through the Higher Education Innovation fund.

-Tove Dalenius earned her first degree in Fine Art concentrating on experimental video and exhibited her early work in the UK, Sweden and South America.
-Tove then concentrated on community filmmaking leading innovative issue based projects such as young people making adverts about their own situation, which were screened at commercial cinemas.
+Tove Dalenius earned her first degree in Fine Art concentrating on experimental video and exhibited her early work in the UK, Sweden and South America in the late eighties.
 She completed her MSc at the Institute of Creative Technologies in 2013 with Distinction.